- D+1 206 839 4343

 Tal Hacohen is a partner in the Corporate Group of Orrick’s New York office and is a member of the Global Mergers & Acquisitions and Private Equity Group.

-Tal was recently recognized as a "40 under 40 Emerging Leader" by The M&A Advisor and a “Rising Star” by IFLR for his work in the area of Mergers & Acquisitions.
+Tal was recently recognized as a "40 under 40 Emerging Leader" by The M&A Advisor, an "Acritas Star" by Acritas and a “Rising Star” by IFLR for his work in the area of Mergers & Acquisitions.

 Bill Haft is a corporate finance lawyer and serves as head of Orrick’s global Banking & Finance group.
 He has a broad practice counseling international financial institutions and corporations in credit and capital markets transactions; bank, structured and asset finance; project finance; securities regulation and commercial law; mergers and acquisitions; joint ventures and restructurings.